 What goes Wrong

 Diseases of the endocrine system are common, including conditions such as diabetes mellitus, thyroid disease, and obesity.
 Endocrine disease is characterized by dysregulated hormone release (a productive pituitary adenoma), inappropriate response to signalling (hypothyroidism), lack of a gland (diabetes mellitus type 1, diminished erythropoiesis in chronic renal failure), or structural enlargement in a critical site such as the testis (toxic multinodular goitre).
 Hypofunction of endocrine glands can occur as a result of the loss of reserve, hyposecretion, agenesis, atrophy, or active destruction.
 Hyperfunction can occur as a result of hypersecretion, loss of suppression, hyperplastic or neoplastic change, or hyperstimulation.

-In general, it means a disorder of the endocrine system are the results of too much, or too little of a particular hormone.
+In general, it means a disorder of the endocrine system is the result of too much or too little of a particular hormone.
 A number of reasons could be:

 congenital in origin, while others may be caused by autoimmune disease, which would include some forms of diabetes mellitus, malignant or benign tumours, injury, or certain drugs.

 Why Use Drugs

 Synthetic versions of natural hormone preparations are often prescribed to treat deficiency.
 There are times when drugs may be given to stimulate increased hormone production.
-Diabetes is one such example, here oral diabetic drugs can be given to encourage the pancreas cells to produce more insulin providing the pancreas is still capable of producing a little insulin, on the other hand, drugs can be prescribed to reduce over-activity of the gland.
+Diabetes is one such example, here oral diabetic drugs can be given to encourage the pancreas cells to produce more insulin providing the pancreas is still capable of producing a little insulin, on the other hand, drugs can be prescribed to reduce the over-activity of the gland.